American Airlines: Logo

-In 1931, Goodrich Murphy, an American employee, designed the AA logo as an entry in a logo contest.
+In 1931, an American employee, Goodrich Murphy designed the AA logo as an entry in a logo contest.
 The eagle in the logo was copied from a Scottish hotel brochure.
 The logo was redesigned by Massimo Vignelli in 1967.
 Thirty years later, in 1997, American Airlines was able to make its logo Internet-compatible by buying the domain AA.com.
 AA is also American's two-letter IATA airline designator.

-On January 17, 2013, American launched a new rebranding and marketing campaign with FutureBrand dubbed, "A New American".
+On January 17, 2013, American launched a new rebranding and marketing campaign with FutureBrand dubbed "A New American".
 This included a new logo, which includes elements of the 1967 logo.

 American Airlines faced difficulty obtaining copyright registration for their 2013 logo.
 On June 3, 2016, American Airlines sought to register it with the United States Copyright Office, but in October of that year, the Copyright Office ruled that the logo was ineligible for copyright protection, as it did not pass the threshold of originality, and was thus in the public domain.
-American requested that the Copyright Office reconsider, but on January 8, 2018, the Copyright Office affirmed its initial determination.
+American requested that the Copyright Office reconsider.
+Still, on January 8, 2018, the Copyright Office affirmed its initial determination.
 After American Airlines submitted additional materials, the Copyright Office reversed its decision on December 7, 2018, and ruled that the logo contained enough creativity to merit copyright protection.

 Aircraft livery

-American's early liveries varied widely, but a common livery was adopted in the 1930s, featuring an eagle painted on the fuselage.
+American's early liveries varied widely, but a standard livery was adopted in the 1930s, featuring an eagle painted on the fuselage.
 The eagle became a symbol of the company and inspired the name of American Eagle Airlines.
 Propeller aircraft featured an international orange lightning bolt running down the length of the fuselage, which was replaced by a simpler orange stripe with the introduction of jets.

 In the late 1960s, American commissioned designer Massimo Vignelli to develop a new livery.
-The original design called for a red, white, and blue stripe on the fuselage, and a simple "AA" logo, without an eagle, on the tail; instead, Vignelli created a highly stylized eagle, which remained the company's logo until January 16, 2013.
+The original design called for a red, white, and blue stripe on the fuselage and a simple "AA" logo, without an eagle, on the tail; instead, Vignelli created a highly stylized eagle, which remained the company's logo until January 16, 2013.

 On January 17, 2013, American unveiled a new livery.
 Before then, American had been the only major U.S. airline to leave most of its aircraft surfaces unpainted.
 This was because C. R. Smith would not say he liked painted aircraft and refused to use any liveries that involved painting the entire plane.
-Robert "Bob" Crandall later justified the distinctive natural metal finish by noting that less paint reduced the aircraft's weight, thus saving on fuel costs.
+Robert "Bob" Crandall later justified the distinctive natural metal finish by noting that less paint reduced the aircraft's weight, thus saving fuel costs.